|FREE GROUND SHIPPING on Orders $49+ shipping within continental U.S.A.Grades of Hearing Impairment

-We recommend that even if a senior or elderly hard of hearing person has a hearing aid an amplified phone is still necessary.
-Hearing aids are removed at night when going to bed and if an emergency call comes through or an emergency call needs to be made an amplified phone next to the bed is important for seniors when the hearing aids are out.
+We recommend that even if a person has a hearing aid, an amplified phone is still necessary.
+Hearing aids are removed at night when going to bed and if an emergency call comes through or an emergency call needs to be made an amplified phone next to the bed is important for anyone with hearing loss when the hearing aids are out.

 Shop With Confidence!

 Our Guarantee - Your 100% SatisfactionWe want you to be satisfied with your purchase, if you are not completely satisfied with the item(s) you

 ordered for any reason, you may return it for an exchange or refund

 within 30 days of purchase.
 (Some exceptions may apply, see the individual product page)